ASPNyan/d.js-management-bot/README.md

 ### A Discord Bot Utilising Mainly [Discord.JS](https://github.com/DiscordJS/Discord.JS) & [WOKCommands](https://github.com/AlexzanderFlores/WOKCommands)

 ## KNOWN ISSUE
-**I wrote the wrong shit in the send command, I'll fix it in 1.0.1.
+**I wrote the wrong shit in the send & addroles command, I'll fix it in 1.0.1.
 I'm working on a fix now**

 This is a Discord Bot written in TypeScript for mainly User Management, including slash commands to Kick, Ban, Timeout, and Purge, as well as other commands.